Halochkin/CustomWebComponents/OAuth/doc/HowTo_GoogleAuth2.md

 10. Go back to the **Credentials**" tab.
 11 Click the **Create credentials** button, choose **Create OAuth client ID** from the list.
 12. Select **Web application** as **Application type**.
-    1. Add a link to your application as a "Authorized JavaScript origins" value.
-(For example `https://maxworker.maksgalochkin2.workers.dev`).
+    1. Add a link to your application as a "Authorized JavaScript origins" value (for example `https://maxworker.maksgalochkin2.workers.dev`).
-    2. As the value "**Authorized redirect URIs**" you need to specify the link that will be opened after successful authentication.
-(For example https://maxworker.maksgalochkin2.workers.dev/callback).
+    2. As the value "**Authorized redirect URIs**" you need to specify the link that will be opened after successful authentication (for example `https://maxworker.maksgalochkin2.workers.dev/callback`).
     3. Press the **Save** button.
 13. API will generate **Client ID** and **Client secret**.